-The Art of M&A® for Divestitures & Carve-outs – Online with M&A Direct℠: Online / Sept 2021
+The Art of M&A® for Divestitures & Carve-outs: Live-Online with M&A Direct℠: Online / Sept 2021

-Based on and adapted from our premier three-day on-site workshops, this training workshop will help you and your organization lead, plan, launch and execute a successful sell-side divestiture or buy-side carve-out acquisition (D/CO).
+Based on and adapted from our premier three-day in-person workshops, this Live-Online training session will help you and your organization lead, plan, launch and execute a successful sell-side divestiture or buy-side carve-out acquisition (D/CO).

 Each day’s session provides an overview of essential insights, processes and best practices necessary for divestiture success through the viewpoint of the corporate merger, acquisition and divestiture (MA&D) leader.
 Open forum discussions, Q&A, workout exercises, case examples and virtual small group breakout assignment will be used to help you identify and apply key principles, practices and practical application for your use back on the job.

 - Key Executives (CFOs, Business Unit GM’s, VP Strategy/Corporate Development, etc.) – Those tasked with driving strategic growth through MA&D and accountable for deal resourcing, or building a more robust and repeatable M&A capability in their respective organizations or seeking continuous improvements in key “gap areas” where consistent program execution has been problematic

 - Corporate Development Deal Leads – Those accountable to the executive committee or deal team for overall execution of a specific D/CO transaction including strategy execution, end-to-end D/CO operations, and ensuring completion of the deal thesis objectives and synergies

 - Separation or Integration Leads – Those principally responsible for defining and leading the D/CO separation planning, decision making and overall execution of the D/CO including standing up, operating and exiting the transition services agreement on-time and on-budget